brooklyn-data/dbt_artifacts/CONTRIBUTING.md

 DBT_ENV_SPARK_DRIVER_PATH should be set to `/Library/simba/spark/lib/libsparkodbc_sbu.dylib`.
 Spark tests have not yet been added to the integration tests.

+If you don't have access to a particular database type, this isn't a problem.
+Test on the one you do have, and let us know in the PR.

 #### SQLFluff

 We use SQLFluff to keep SQL style consistent.
 A GitHub action automatically tests pull requests and adds annotations